hacksider/Deep-Live-Cam/README.md

 Just follow the clicks on the screenshot
 1. Select a face
 2. Click live
-3. Wait for a few second (it takes a longer time, usually 10 to 30 seconds before the preview shows up)
+3. Wait for a few seconds (it takes a longer time, usually 10 to 30 seconds before the preview shows up)

 ![demo-gif](demo.gif)